vekatze/neut/book/src/commands.md

 Suppose that you created a new function deep inside your module.

 You can technically create a test function for the function and check its behavior.
 Or modify the main function to call the new function just to see its behavior.

-However, it is a bit cumbersome to my (and hopefully our) liking.
-I need rapid try-and-error cycles in certain circumstances.
+It might be, however, a bit cumbersome.
+We'd love to achieve rapid try-and-error cycles in certain circumstances.

 You can use the command `zen` here.
 Suppose that a file `some-file.nt` contains a function `foo` that is defined as in the below: